particle-iot/docs/src/content/getting-started/billing/cellular-data.md

 - Up to {{growthTierDataOperationsCellularData}} of cellular data per month ({{growthTierDataOperationsTrackerData}} for Tracker), pooled across all devices, for each block purchased
 - Email support

-#### Enterprise tier
+#### Enterprise plan

-- Enterprise tiers include a maximum number of devices, Data Operations, storage, and cellular data
+- Enterprise plans include a maximum number of devices, Data Operations, storage, and cellular data
 - Data Operations and cellular data are pooled across all devices annually
-- Discounts for higher Enterprise tier commitments
+- Discounts for higher Enterprise plan commitments
 - [Contact sales](https://particle.io/sales/) for more information
 {{!-- END shared-blurb --}}